 Well, it all comes down to morals and ethics.
-Like us, animals are sensate creatures who are subject to pain, suffering, and anxiety.
-To think that just because we are intellectually superior to them should give us free reign to systematically abuse and exploit them so we can have a pair of designer shoes or bag that we don’t really need, is in my opinion, myopic.
+Like us, animals are sensate creatures who are subject to pain and suffering.
+To think that just because we are intellectually superior to them should give us free reign to systematically abuse and exploit them so we can have a pair of designer shoes or bag that we don’t really need is, in my opinion, myopic.

 You may say that we have been using animals for our clothing for millennia: even the Native Americans did it!
 Yes, they did, but not on the epic and massive scale that our culture does today, and not just so that someone could acquire a superficial sense of status by owning a pair of shoes with a certain label.
 Furthermore, just like we know we can get all the nutrients we need eating a vegan diet, we know that there are now vegan alternatives to leather that don’t entail the suffering of helpless animals.